Contact Tracing Alerts

 What's open on campus?

-Sports Facility opening hours for Students, Staff, Bond Elite Athletes and Bond Alumni (Monday to Saturday):
+Sports Facility opening hours for Students, Staff, Bond Elite Athletes and Bond Alumni:

-- Sports Hall, Beach Volleyball Court & Tennis Courts - 6am - 7.30pm
+- Sports Hall, Beach Volleyball Court & Tennis Courts close 30 minutes prior to the centre's closure

 All enquiries to be directed through the Sports Centre +61 7 5595 4100